 The main purpose of residential child care (Heimerziehung) is to ensure the wellbeing of children and adolescents as well as to promote their development, education and participation.
 In addition, child and youth welfare services shall improve upbringing conditions in birth families.
 In impact studies on residential child care, which focus on the biographical development of young people, co-operation with (birth) parents is recognised as an important impact factor.
 Careleaver research and discourses on ombudsmanship in child and youth welfare offer an increasing insight into young people’s perspectives on residential child care (and other forms of upbringing support).
 How (birth) parents experience residential child care is empirically underrepresented in youth welfare research.
 The research project focuses on this perspective and examines the consequences of residential child care for parents as addressees of this social services work.

 According to german child and youth welfare statistics, the number of procedures initiated by schools to assess a risk to the well-being of a child (§ 8a SGB VIII, German Child and Youth Welfare Code) has risen significantly in recent years.
-If a child’s welfare is endangered, placement in residential youth welfare services often follow.
-Which mechanisms are relevant that pupils become addressees of (residential) child and youth welfare services, is an empirically open question.
-By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of forms of residential youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
-In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or residential child and youth care, can be taken into account.
+If there is a need for support from the point of view of the youth welfare department, welfare services are often installed.
+Which mechanisms are relevant that pupils become addressees of child and youth welfare services, is an empirically open question.
+By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
+In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or the social welfare service, can be taken into account.

 5 Central Questions